Listening To Customers

 GatherUp’s Pro plan allows you to monitor up to 10 review sites, Facebook recommendations and Twitter for keywords.
 You can also use our fellow Traject company social media tool Traject Social to listen and post on Facebook, Twitter and LinkedIn.

-Now is the time to add monitoring for all the review sites beyond Google where folks are talking like Facebook, Yelp, BBB, vertical review sites in your industry as well as Twitter.
-Many times these sites pick up the extremes of consumer feelings; the extremely great and the very, very bad.
+Now is the time to add monitoring for all the review sites beyond Google where folks are talking like Facebook, Yelp, BBB, vertical review sites in your technological industry.
+Many times these sites pick up the extremes of consumer feelings and what they’re looking for, for example if they are into technology, then they’ll most likely be reading boss laser reviews.

 For those businesses that are still active, asking your customers directly (a 1st-party review) is more essential than ever.
 You will find that asking your customers straight up for direct feedback will uncover thoughts, ideas and sentiments that users didn’t feel comfortable sharing publicly.
 You will discover that these 1st-party direct reviews tend to be more balanced across the spectrum and often provide more valuable feedback to your business.